sunholo-data/sunholo-py/docs/docs/cli.md

   --no-proxy            Do not use the proxy and connect directly to the VAC service.
 ```

+### Authentication via `roles/run.invoker`

+Your local `gcloud` user needs to have IAM access of `roles/run.invoker` to the VAC service to be able to call it, else you will get the error:

+> There was an error processing your request.
+Please try again later.
+500 Server Error:
+> Internal Server Error for url: http://127.0.0.1:8080/vac/streaming/edmonbrain`

 ### Examples

 List all the VACs available to your account for the project defined.